 Then, you’ll need to turn off the power at the breaker located on the outside of your house near the unit.
 Next, you’ll need to locate the capacitor behind the service panel on your unit.
 Make sure you are wearing protective gear because the capacitor could be storing energy even if it was not functioning properly.
 Test the capacitor by putting a rubber handled screwdriver across the terminals to discharge any stored power before removing it and replacing it with the new piece.

 It is important that you work carefully and install the new capacitor exactly as the old one came out.
-If you do not feel comfortable identifying and discharging the capacitor safely, the best thing to do is always call an HVAC contractor.
+If you do not feel comfortable identifying and discharging the capacitor safely, the best thing to do is always call an HVAC contractor in Phoenix, AZ.

 Day & Night Air offers Phoenix AC repair services to homeowners who are suffering in the heat.
 While a capacitor repair is not difficult, it can be challenging if you are not sure what to look for or how to safely shut off power to the unit, or if you have not identified the capacitor as the cause of your problems.
 Call us today for more information.